RepoScore/RepoScan/TOKEN_LOCK_README.md

 ## Overview

-The Token Lock System is a comprehensive staking mechanism that allows REPOSCAN token holders to lock their tokens for specified periods in exchange for rewards and tier-based benefits.
+The Token Lock System allows REPOSCAN SPL token holders to lock tokens for unlimited platform access.
+This is a simple, single-tier system where users lock 1,000,000 REPOSCAN tokens for 30 days to gain full access to all platform features.

 ## Status: Development Complete - Integration Pending

-The token lock mechanism has been fully built and is ready for integration once the smart contract is deployed.
+The token lock mechanism has been fully built and is ready for integration once the Solana smart contract is deployed.
 All frontend components, database schema, and service logic are in place.

+## Token Lock Requirements

+**Single Access Tier:**
+- **Lock Amount**: 1,000,000 REPOSCAN SPL tokens
+- **Lock Duration**: 30 days
+- **Benefit**: Unlimited access to all RepoScan features

+**Important Notes:**
+- No tiered system - all users get the same unlimited access
+- No rewards, interest, or token generation
+- No referral bonuses or loyalty programs
+- Lock is time-based only - tokens are returned after 30 days
+- SPL tokens on Solana blockchain (NOT ERC-20)

 ## Architecture